wso2/docs-choreo-dev/en/docs/develop-components/configure-endpoints-body.md

       # +required Type of traffic that the endpoint is accepting.
 For example: REST, GraphQL, etc.
       # Allowed values: REST, GraphQL, GRPC, TCP, UDP.
       type: REST
       # +optional Network level visibility of the endpoint.
-Defaults to Project
+Defaults to Public.
       # Accepted values: Project|Organization|Public.
       networkVisibility: Public
       # +optional Context (base path) of the API that gets exposed via the endpoint.